 Conversely, my religion also dooms murder, adultery, fornication, drunkenness, etc., to the lake of fire.
 Although I cannot say I commit these particular sins, the one sure thing is I do not place one above the other.
 My criticism of the gay culture is not that it exists but that I believe some governments and institutions tend to impose it on people who are unwilling to relinquish their age-old traditions.
 My reaction would be the same if these organizations forced a culture of adultery or fornication on the public.
 My difference with transgender women playing contact sports with natural-born women is logically fair to natural-born women.
 It is not to discriminate against transgender women.

 They were men at one time.
 It remains true that their physical abilities are more robust.
 They have an unfair advantage against women in contact sports like wrestling, boxing, and mixed martial arts.
-With that said, as long as one does not enforce their sexuality, I never magistrate them based on that.
+With that, I was said, as long as one does not enforce their sexuality, I never magistrate them based on that.
 I enjoy gangsta rap with all the cussing, guns, drugs, and violence-related rhymes.
 So, of course, I’d enjoy an LGBTQ+ rapper who can spit.
 That’s the catch.
 Young Ma can spit.
 I don’t think I’ve enjoyed another female rap song better than “Ooouuu.”
 In the 2010s, I can confidently say Young Ma’s mixtapes and “Herstory in the Making” banged my speakers and headphones.*